 Objective measurement of food textural properties

 Texture analysis uses instruments to measure the physical properties of food products to complement the information from trained sensory panels.
 These are objective tests that measure the physical properties of foods and can thus provide information about their tactile properties such as hardness, springiness and fracturability.
 Tactile properties influence the consumer’s sensory perception of foods and can be devised to determine the acceptability of a food when textural properties are of prime importance.
 These measurements can be made quickly and accurately and can quantify subtle aspects of texture.
-Application of texture analysis includes quality control to ensure that a product is consistent from one batch to the next, which is particularly important when an ingredient or process is changed and its impact on texture needs to be evaluated.
+Application of food texture analysis includes quality control to ensure that a product is consistent from one batch to the next, which is particularly important when an ingredient or process is changed and its impact on texture needs to be evaluated.
 Instrument based tests can also be valuable tools, both in product development, where a large number of samples need to be tested quickly, and in research, where product innovation is essential to create new products.

 This white paper details the essentials of texture analysis as well as the typical applications to a range of foods systems.